juminos/StardewValleyMods/MonsterHutchFramework/README.md

 - DefaultIncubatorRecipe: The crafting recipe for the monster incubator.
 Default: "337 2 769 50"
 - DefaultIncubatorRecipeUnlock: The condition for unlocking the monster incubator recipe.
 Default: "f Wizard 6"
 - LethalRings: Whether the rings defined in CharmerRingData allow the player to deal damage to the associated monster(s).
 Default: false
-- VanillaSlimeRing: Whether the Slime Charmer Ring retains its vanilla properties of allowing the player to damage slimes while worn.
+- VanillaSlimeRing: Whether the Slime Charmer Ring retains its vanilla properties allowing the player to damage slimes while worn.
 Default: false

-## Data Models
+## Modder Guide

-This framework defines two data models: MonsterHutchData for adding custom monsters to the hutch and CharmerRingData for applying slime charmer ring qualities to other rings and monsters.
+This framework defines two data models: MonsterHutchData for adding monsters to the hutch, and CharmerRingData for applying slime charmer ring qualities to other rings and monsters.

 ### Monster Hutch Data